Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

+To achieve low-overhead initial dispatch, the feature-aware Classifier is implemented as a 3-layer Multilayer Perceptron (MLP).
+Its training objective is to perform binary classification based on extracted contextual features, predicting the path-selection decision $p \in \{0, 1\}$.

-We select Llama3-8B as the cognitive base.
-To achieve parameter-efficient fine-tuning, we employ Low-Rank Adaptation (LoRA), which significantly reduces the number of trainable parameters by freezing the entire pre-trained model weights.
+For the dual-path model component, we select models of different scales to match their respective roles: the lightweight \textbf{Qwen2.5-0.5B} serves as the fast path (SLM), while \textbf{Qwen-2.5-7B} serves as the slow path (LLM).
+To achieve parameter-efficient fine-tuning, we employ Low-Rank Adaptation (LoRA) for both models, reducing the number of trainable parameters by freezing the pre-trained model weights.
+To preserve the LLM's capacity in the slow path to capture protocol anomaly features, we set its LoRA Rank to 32.